dustinpfister/blog_posts/_posts/canvas-example.md

 ### 2.17 - [Map idle game prototype example](/2020/01/13/canvas-example-game-map-idle/)

-There is yet another example of an idle type game that involves a gird that has assets at each location that generate money.
+There is yet another example of an idle type game that involves a grid that has assets at each location that generate money.

 ### 2.18 - [game spinner](/2020/06/07/canvas-example-game-spinner/)